imgag/megSAP/doc/install_unix.md

 ## Execution

-Now the pipelines with all it's required tools are installed.
+Now the pipelines with all required tools and data are installed.
 They can be found within the `src/Pipelines` folder.
-Go to the [documentation](./pipelines.md) for further details.
+Go to the [documentation](../README.md) for further details.